WHAT YOU SHOULD KNOW:

 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 - You have a fever.

-- You have a cough, red or swollen skin, or feel weak and achy.
+- You have a cough or feel weak and achy.

-- You have pain in your abdomen (stomach) or it feels fuller than normal.
+- You have pain in your abdomen or it feels fuller than normal.